Saladin: Capture of Jerusalem

 Saladin had captured almost every Crusader city.
 Saladin preferred to take Jerusalem without bloodshed and offered generous terms, but those inside refused to leave their holy city, vowing to destroy it in a fight to the death rather than see it handed over peacefully.
 Jerusalem capitulated to his forces on Friday, 2 October 1187, after a siege.
 When the siege had started, Saladin was unwilling to promise terms of quarter to the Frankish inhabitants of Jerusalem.
 Balian of Ibelin threatened to kill every Muslim hostage, estimated at 5,000, and to destroy Islam's holy shrines of the Dome of the Rock and the al-Aqsa Mosque if such quarter were not provided.
 Saladin consulted his council and the terms were accepted.
 The agreement was read out through the streets of Jerusalem so that everyone might within forty days provide for himself and pay to Saladin the agreed tribute for his freedom.
 An unusually low ransom was to be paid for each Frank in the city, whether man, woman, or child, but Saladin, against the wishes of his treasurers, allowed many families who could not afford the ransom to leave.
 Patriarch Heraclius of Jerusalem organised and contributed to a collection that paid the ransoms for about 18,000 of the poorer citizens, leaving another 15,000 to be enslaved.
 Saladin's brother al-Adil "asked Saladin for a thousand of them for his own use and then released them on the spot."
 Most of the foot soldiers were sold into slavery.
 Upon the capture of Jerusalem, Saladin summoned the Jews and permitted them to resettle in the city.
-In particular, the residents of Ashkelon, a large Jewish settlement, responded to his request.
-The subject ordered the churches repurposed as horse stables and the church towers destroyed.
+In particular, the residents of Ascalon, a large Jewish settlement, responded to his request.